cwiz/DRLND-Project-Navigation/README.md

 ## Project Description

-This project is introduction to Deep Reinforcement Learning.
-It involves implementing Deep-Q-Learning algorithm in two different flavors: with fully-observable state and from raw pixels.
+This project is introduction to Deep Reinforcement Learning in general and Deep-Q-Learning (DQN) algorithm in particular.
+DQN has made a number of breakthroughs in recent years (2015 and onward) with superhuman performance in Atari Games, Go (AlphaGo) and Chess (AlphaZero).

+TODO: Add links to papers

-We are given a simulator of 3D world where an agent need to collect bananas.
-Our goal is to collect yellow bananas and ignore blue bananas.
+Environment we have in this project is a simulator of 3D world where an agent needs to collect bananas.
+For yellow banana agent gets reward of +1 and for blue one -1.
+Episode is terminated after 100 epochs.

-In first flavor a state space consists of 37 dimensions and with raw pixel flavor we are given 84-by-84 px 3 channel image.
+First variant of this projects has state space consists of 37 dimensions.
+In second variant we deal with raw pixels (84x84x3).

 Control space consists of 4 dimensions.

 ## Project Goals

 * Introduction to Deep Reinforcement Learning
-* Introduction to DQL-algorithm
+* Introduction to DQN-Algorithm
+* Testing of recent improvements to DQN

 ## Technical Formulation of Problem